 The High-Luminosity Large Hadron Collider (HL-LHC) is an upgraded version of the LHC: it will operate at a higher luminosity, or in other words it will be able to produce more data.
-The HL-LHC will enter service after 2025, increasing the volume of data analysed by the ATLAS and CMS experiments by a factor of 10.
+The HL-LHC will enter service after 2025, increasing the volume of data analysed by the ATLAS(link is external) and CMS(link is external) experiments by a factor of 10.

 The full exploitation of the LHC, including its upgraded version, the HL-LHC, was defined as the top priority for particle physics in Europe in the 2013 update of the European Strategy for Particle Physics.

 What sort of research will be carried out at the HL-LHC?

 Exploration of the energy scale made accessible by the LHC (several TeV) has only just begun.
 Decades of additional data from the LHC will be necessary to complete the process.
 This research is essential, as the results will change our perception of the fundamental laws of nature.
 In particular, it will allow us to continue our measurements of the particles predicted by the Standard Model(link is external), the theoretical model of particles and forces, and to identify any discrepancies between the experimental results and the theory.
 It will also allow us to verify if other particles exist at the LHC energy scale.
 Their existence might resolve some of the outstanding puzzles of contemporary physics, such as the presence of the enigmatic dark matter(link is external).